Essenceia/essenceia.github.io/content/hft/itch.md

 input [OV_DATA_W-1:0]  ov_data_i,
 ```

-- `ov_valid_i` : an overlap has occured, data on this interface is valid, implies the
+- `ov_valid_i` : an overlap has occurred, data on this interface is valid.
+Implies the
     start of a new message
 - `ov_len_i` : length of the valid data in bytes
 - `ov_data_i` : overlapping bytes

 #### Output interfaces

-The output of this module is intended to connect to a trading algorithm.
+The output of this module is intended to be connected to a trading algorithm.

-There are two output interaces.
-The first the standard output interface that
+There are two output interfaces.
+The first is the standard output interface, which becomes valid
-activates once all the bytes of the message have been received.
+ once all the bytes of the message have been received.

-The second interface is optional, it is an early interface used to identify the type of
+The second interface is optional, and is an early interface used to identify the type of
-the message currently being received and which message fields have received all
+the message currently being received, and which message fields have received all
-there data.
+their data.

 To include this interface, declare the `EARLY` macro.